Art theft: Famous cases

+The Mastermind, directed by Kelly Reichardt, offers a unique perspective on the heist film genre, featuring Josh O'Connor as JB Mooney, an art school dropout turned unwilling thief.
+The film draws from the real-life 1972 Worcester Art Museum heist, orchestrated by Florian "Al" Monday, whose plan unraveled when his accomplices boasted about their crime.
+Reichardt deviates from the typical glamorized portrayal of heists, focusing instead on the complexities and consequences of crime through detailed character studies.
+Her approach challenges traditional notions of glamor in art theft, providing a thought-provoking cinematic experience that questions the allure of high-stakes crime.

 Notable unrecovered works

 Images of some artworks that have been stolen and have not yet been recovered.

-Fictional art theft
+In fiction

 Genres such as crime fiction often portray fictional art thefts as glamorous or exciting raising generations of admirers.
 Most of these sources add adventurous, even heroic element to the theft, portraying it as an achievement.
 In literature, a niche of the mystery genre is devoted to art theft and forgery.
 In film, a caper story usually features complicated heist plots and visually exciting getaway scenes.
 In many of these movies, the stolen art piece is a MacGuffin.